 A few important things to remember while considering this data:

 Now that we’ve shown you the data, here’s a few tips to help change the RSVP timeline for your event for the better.
 Keep these in mind as basic pointers for helping to gather more RSVPs quickly; remember, even the best organized online RSVP couple can’t account for Great Uncle Joe any more than anyone else can!
-Without further ado, some tested tips to taking control of your wedding RSVP timeline:
+So, without further ado…

-- Settle on a guest list, and stick with it – One of the hardest aspects of planning a wedding and getting RSVPs out and back is the guest list itself.
+One of the hardest aspects of planning a wedding and getting RSVPs out and back is the guest list itself.
 When you’re limited by a budget, as most of us are, there will always be some tough choices to make with your guest list.
 That said, the sooner you can figure out who you want to be there, and who unfortunately (or maybe fortunately!) won’t be coming, the sooner you know exactly who you need to contact, and who you need to hear back from.
+Fortunately, there are some really robust guest list management apps that exist today.

-- Don’t be afraid to enforce the timeline – Deciding on a proper wedding RSVP timeline is step one.
+Deciding on a proper wedding RSVP timeline is step one.
 But after all that careful planning, it’s ok to start contacting guests or hurrying up those forgetful relatives if your info deadlines are approaching.
+You can see our advice on how to remind guests to RSVP.
 No matter how much you may love a friend or family member, some of them will never remember to check their emails or submit their online RSVP promptly.
 Also, consider including terminology in your wedding RSVP wording to help speed the process along.
 So stay on top of your guest list – because before you know it, it will already be time for the wedding!
+If you get stuck with some late addition(s), check out this post on how to handle wedding RSVPs submitted after the deadline.

 Special thanks to RSVPify Wonder Intern Mark Dobrenko for crunching the numbers for this Special Report…